Joel Chimelis

-Joel Chimelis (born July 27, 1967) is a minor league baseball hitting coach for the Syracuse Mets and a former professional baseball infielder.
-Although he never played in Major League Baseball, he briefly was called up to the major league roster of the San Francisco Giants in June 1995.
-He also played one season in the CPBL in 1997, and one season in the Korea Baseball Organization in 1998.
-In all, Chimelis played in baseball's minor leagues for 13 years.
+Joel Chimelis (born July 27, 1967) is an American minor league baseball hitting coach for the Rocket City Trash Pandas and a former professional baseball infielder.
+Although he never played in Major League Baseball, he was a phantom ballplayer, being called up to the San Francisco Giants in June 1995 and sent down without playing in a game, due to working as a replacement player that spring.
+He played for the Hanwha Eagles of the Korea Baseball Organization in 1998 and also played in the Mexican League and Chinese Professional Baseball League in his 13-year playing career.
+He started his coaching career in 2004 and has been a hitting coach in the minors for several MLB teams.

 Early life and education

 A native of Puerto Rico, Chimelis grew up in Brooklyn, New York.
 He graduated from Eastern District High School in Brooklyn.
-He attended Howard College in Big Spring, Texas and also attended the University of Texas, where he played baseball on the 1988 squad and was named to the 1988 NCAA Central Region team.
+He attended Howard College in Big Spring, Texas and also attended the University of Texas, where he played baseball on the 1988 team and was named to the 1988 NCAA Central Region team.

 Early career

 In early June 1988, Chimelis was drafted as a shortstop by the Oakland Athletics in the 11th round of the major league draft and sent to their Southern Oregon A's rookie-league minor league team in Medford, Oregon for the remainder of the 1988 season.
 Chimelis then was promoted to play for the Modesto Athletics Single-A minor league team in 1989 and 1990.

 Chimelis then played for the minor league Shreveport Captains, a Double-A minor league team in the San Francisco Giants organization, in 1992, 1993, and 1994, and also played for the Giants' Triple-A minor league team, the Phoenix Firebirds, in 1992 and 1993.